-I will be outside the Royal Pavilion Shop ten minutes before the start of the tour (6:50pm for 7pm tours).
+I will be outside the Royal Pavilion Shop ten minutes before the start of the tour.
 I will be holding an 'Only in Brighton!' folder, and doing my best 'I'm a tour guide' impression.

 Please note, the Royal Pavilion Shop is the start point for the 'Only in Brighton!' tour.
 Other tours, including 'Piers & Queers', have different meeting places - please check your booking details.

 Have you booked?
 Tours now only take place if there are advance bookings.

 If you haven't found me by the scheduled start time, ring 07931 847422.

 We aim to leave the meeting point about 5 minutes after the scheduled start time

 After that, you can catch us up by heading north - you should see us a few metres away near the Royal Pavilion entrance, and after that by the George IV statue and the Brighton Dome on Church Street.

 If you have booked and are running late - ring me on 07931 847422.

 Brighton city centre is very compact, so we can easily get a taste of the main areas and sights, including the Royal Pavilion, Dome, Lanes, North Laine and the beach.
 If you are new to Brighton, the tour works very well as an orientation.

 The beach, just west of the Pier.
 It's five minutes from the start of the tour, and right next to the Lanes and the city centre.
 The perfect place to continue your day.